Welcome to Center for Cultural Innovation's online grants platform!

 ELIGIBLE ACTIVITIES

-• Activities must begin after application notification.
-For example, for the May 15 deadline, the proposed activity must start on or after June 16.
+- Begin after the application notification date.
+For example, for the August 15, 2026, deadline, the proposed activity must start on or after the notification date of September 16, 2026.

 INELIGIBLE ACTIVITIES

-• Funding to purchase art supplies, materials, or advance inventory.
+- Funding to purchase art supplies, materials, or advanced inventory

-• Activities proposed by artists, creatives, cultural practitioners, or cultural producers to support the operations of a nonprofit organization or a role in arts administration.
+- Activities proposed by artists, creatives, cultural practitioners, or cultural producers to support the operations of a nonprofit organization or a role in arts administration, and vice versa, activities proposed by organizational staff to support an individual art or cultural practice

 To view an Application Preview (.doc and .pdf versions), Grant Guidelines, and Frequently Asked Questions, please visit the Quick Grant webpage here.